lisp/de.setf.thrift/README.md

 ---------------------

 The tutorial comprises serveral functions: `add`, `ping`, `zip`, and `calculate`.
-Each translatd IDL corresponds to three packages.
-In this case, the packages
+Each translated IDL file generates three packages for every service.
+In the case of the tutorial file, the relevant packages are:

-  * :tutorial
+  * tutorial.calculator
-  * :tutorial-implementation
+  * tutorial.calculator-implementation
-  * :tutorial-response
+  * tutorial.calculator-response

-The first package is for the service implementation.
+This is to separate the request (generated), response (generated) and implementation (meant to be implemented by the programmer) functions for defined Thrift methods.

+It is suggested to work in the `tutorial-implementation` package while implementing the services - it imports the `common-lisp` package, while the service-specific ones don't (to avoid conflicts between Thrift method names and function names in `common-lisp`).

     ;; define the base operations

     (in-package :tutorial-implementation)

-    (defun add ( num1 num2)
+    (defun tutorial.calculator-implementation:add (num1 num2)
       (format t "~&Asked to add ~A and ~A." num1 num2) (+ num1 num2))

-    (defun ping ()
+    (defun tutorial.calculator-implementation:ping ()
       (print :ping))

-    (defun zip ()
+    (defun tutorial.calculator-implementation:zip ()
       (print :zip))

-    (defun calculate (logid task)
+    (defun tutorial.calculator-implementation:calculate (logid task)
       (calculate-op (work-op task) (work-num1 task) (work-num2 task)))

     (defgeneric calculate-op (op arg1 arg2)